Cancun Cenotes Tour: What to expect and how much does it costs?

 Our tour came to an end with some more water fun in a Cenote called Lik’.
 Here we went zip-lining from one end to another though honestly mostly everyone ended falling right in the middle of the freshwater.
 This ancient Cenote wide-open surrounded by a vast green vegetation jungle is the perfect ending to the tour.
 You will be pumped up for some Cancun after-party after zip-lining from this Cenote.

-How much does Cancun Cenotes tour cost?
+How much does a Cancun Cenotes tour cost?

 Cancun Cenotes with a tour costs around $ 116.
 This includes 4 different cenotes each with one of the activities mentioned above.
 Plus you get round transportation, guide, snacks, and picnic lunch in the middle of the jungle.
-Here is the link to the tour I went to Tour 1.
+Here is the link to the tour I went to tour 1.
 I also found another company that offers the same for the same cost tour 2.

 I really recommend going on a tour, it’s a whole day trip and you get to experience the different Cancun Cenotes in a safe way.
 Plus you get to learn first hand about cenotes and it’s importance in Mayan culture.
 This was the best tour I went to in Cancun and one I strongly suggest no one misses.